ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

 ```

 #### 3.3.4.
 Security Configuration Update
-The last missing piece is configuring the security filter-chain with our authorities converter.
+The last missing configuration piece is an update of the security filter-chain: inject our authentication converter in th resource server configuration:

-For that, we need to override the authentication converter when configuring the resource server:
 ```java
 @Bean
 SecurityFilterChain filterChain(